description Book now

 The Programme - 4 days of discovery

-The Samaria Experience is a very personal endeavour by Roussos family to show you the life and the natural environment of one of the most remote and traditional regions of Crete.
-Passing through the gorge of Samaria on a day trip may be spectacular but being in a stream of tourists on a sightseeing walk will not give you any opportunity to learn and experience what life in such a place was - and to some extent still can be.
+The Samaria Experience is a very personal endeavor by the Roussos family to show you the life and the natural environment of one of the most remote and traditional regions of Crete.
+Passing through the gorge of Samaria on a day trip may be spectacular but being in a stream of tourists on a sightseeing walk will not give you an opportunity to learn and experience what life in such a place was - and to some extent still can be.

 This compact 4 days program can give you a taste of local's life, an insight into history and roots as well as an appreciation of the wilderness surrounding it.

 If you are a keen photographer you will also have plenty of great opportunities to take photos.